Best Running Shoes to Use with Orthotics

 Thanks for your question about running shoes and your elaborate story.

-This could just do the trick with alleviating the pressure of the top of your foot and save you the US$100 - $200 for new running shoes.
-See if that works for you, if not, the specialty running store is the way to go I guess.
+This could just do the trick with alleviating the pressure of the top of your foot and save you the $$$ for new running shoes.